Welcome to the International Guild of Knot Tyers

 George Hart Bursary

 Thanks to the generosity of George, the IGKT has been able to set up a fund to provide funds for helping and encouraging members, especially younger members, to engage in an ‘extraordinary’ activity which involves knotting and the Guild.
-For full details please see the Member News section here.
+For full details please see the Member News section here or contact the secretary This email address is being protected from spambots.
+You need JavaScript enabled to view it..

 Netherlands Branch Meeting - Dordrecht